Seeker14491/BytesServer/README.md

 ## HTTP Endpoints

-All current endpoints require making a POST request with the `.bytes` or XML data provided in the request body.
+These endpoints require making a POST request with the `.bytes` or XML data provided in the request body.
 The response body will consist of the converted data.
 The `/level-*` endpoints support conversion of level files, while the `/gameobject-*` endpoints support non-level `.bytes` file conversion (local leaderboards, replays, custom objects, profiles, `LevelInfos.bytes`).

-- `/level-bytes-to-xml`
+- POST `/level-bytes-to-xml`
-- `/level-xml-to-bytes`
+- POST `/level-xml-to-bytes`
-- `/gameobject-bytes-to-xml`
+- POST `/gameobject-bytes-to-xml`
-- `/gameobject-xml-to-bytes`
+- POST `/gameobject-xml-to-bytes`

+There is a simple healthcheck endpoint that simply returns `OK`:

+- GET `/ping`